CS3398-Io-StudentLoans/WayPathIO/README.md

    * Daniel Le - Figuring out how to get the static website into a dynamic web application.
    * Jose (Jay) Martinez - addid function to track how busy Alkek is
    * Rolando Martinez - Change the geolocations of our drop down menu's building list once we've changed our map file.
-   * Maojun (Brandon) Tian - Adding features to the landing page.
+   * Maojun (Brandon) Tian - Optimizing and addign features to our map page.